alex-fili-git/100-days-of-code/day 2/day2 learnings.md

 ## F strings
-to insert variables in string without typecasting f"To insert variable use curly brackets {variable}"
+to insert variables in string without typecasting f"To insert variable use curly brackets {variable}